Alferez/docker-nagios/README.md

  Configure MAIL:

- You need edit mail-config files in mail-config folder
+ You need edit files in mail-config folder with your configuration data.

  Usage: